pedroka-dev/Multicast-Chat/README.md

 # Multicast-chat
-An C# Multicast Chat with Simple Encryption
+A Multicast Chat with Simple Encryption made in C# .NET